eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 2.4 Pseudonyms

-The present use case specifies a single type of pseudonym, issued by a Pseudonym Provider, to a User having a Wallet Instance.
+The present use case specifies a single type of pseudonym, issued by a Pseudonym Provider, to a User having a Wallet Unit.
 There are several types of entities that may provide a pseudonym to a User; for example, a PID Provider or a QTSP.